-The performance measures and their respective weightings for fiscal 2010 were chosen to reflect the named executive officer's roles and responsibilities at Cohu.
-The Committee determined that goals for Cohu's sales and pretax income were appropriate for both Mr. Donahue and Mr. Jones because these measures and the other performance measures applicable to them reflect the company-wide scope of the positions held by them.
+The performance measures and their respective weightings for fiscal 2011 were chosen to reflect the named executive officer's roles and responsibilities at Cohu.
+The Committee determined that goals for Cohu's sales and operating income were appropriate for both Mr. Donahue and Mr. Jones because these measures and the other performance measures applicable to them reflect the company-wide scope of the positions held by them.
 The performance measures that applied to Messrs.
-McFarlane and Walsh included strategic and financial objectives for the Delta Design business unit, and the performance measures that applied to Mr. Hopkins included strategic and financial objectives for these officers as they provided closer correlation between the executive's performance and his reward as opposed to performance measures based on company-wide performance.
+McFarlane and Torton included strategic and financial objectives for the Delta Design business unit, and the performance measures that applied to Mr. Müller included strategic and financial objectives for Cohu's semiconductor equipment group which consists of Delta Design and Rasco.
+The Committee determined that business unit-specific measures were more appropriate for these officers as they provided closer correlation between the executive's performance and his reward as opposed to performance measures based on company-wide performance.

 Likelihood of Achieving Targets.
 Cohu did not undertake a detailed statistical analysis of how difficult it would be for Cohu, Delta Design, Rasco and the named executive officers to achieve the relevant target levels of performance for each performance measure.
 However, both the Committee and management considered the likelihood of the achievement of target levels of performance when recommending and approving the performance measures and target bonuses.
 At the time the performance measures were set, the Committee believed that the goals would be challenging and difficult, but achievable with significant effort and skill.
-For fiscal 2010, it was expected that the target levels of performance would be particularly difficult to achieve because it would require delivery of growth in challenging market conditions, adroitly executing Cohu's strategy, the development and acceptance by customers of new products, and successful entry into certain new markets in a highly competitive and volatile environment.
+For fiscal 2011, it was expected that the target levels of performance would be particularly difficult to achieve because it would require delivery of growth in challenging market conditions, adroitly executing Cohu's strategy, the development and acceptance by customers of new products, and successful entry into certain new markets in a highly competitive and volatile environment.

-Following the end of fiscal 2010, the Committee compared Cohu's actual performance to the targeted performance for the year as specified by the Committee in early fiscal 2010, and applied the fiscal 2010 bonus formula under the 2005 Plan to this actual performance.
-In fiscal 2010, Cohu and Rasco met specified performance targets for sales and non-GAAP pretax income while Delta Design was slightly below its targets.
-Certain of the management objectives specified by the Committee were met during fiscal 2010.
-Additionally, based on individual contributions during fiscal 2010 not reflected in the management objectives, the Committee approved a discretionary bonus in addition to amounts earned under the bonus formula described above of \$30,000 for Mr. McFarlane.
-Bonuses paid to our named executive officers under the 2005 Plan for fiscal 2010 were:
+Following the end of fiscal 2011, the Committee compared Cohu's actual performance to the targeted performance for the year as specified by the Committee in early fiscal 2011, and applied the fiscal 2011 bonus formula under the 2005 Plan to this actual performance.
+In fiscal 2011, Cohu, Delta Design and Rasco were slightly below their performance targets for sales.
+Cohu and Rasco were also below their non-GAAP operating income performance targets while Delta Design exceeded its targets.
+Certain of the management objectives specified by the Committee were met during fiscal 2011.
+Additionally, based on individual contributions during fiscal 2011 not reflected in the management objectives, the Committee approved a discretionary bonus in addition to amounts earned under the bonus formula described above of \$50,000 for Mr. Donahue.
+Bonuses paid to our named executive officers under the 2005 Plan for fiscal 2011 were:

+N 15 4 000 Target Bonus Percentage of Percentage Below

-Named Executive Officer Target Bonus Bonus Earned Percentage of Fiscal 2010 Salary Percentage Below Target Bonus
+Named Executive Officer Bonus Earned Fiscal 2011 Salary Target Bonus

-Mr. Donahue \$505,000 \$498,680 99% 1%
+Mr. Donahue \$505,000 \$294,526 58% 42%

-Mr. Jones \$135,000 \$133,310 59% 1%
+Mr. Jones \$144,000 \$115,700 48% 20%

-Mr. Hopkins \$ 90,000 \$ 91,155 46% -

-Mr. McFarlane \$109,000 \$ 75,389 35% 31%
+Mr. McFarlane \$115,000 \$121,149 53%

+Mr. Müller \$217,000 \$202,618 68% 7%

-Mr. Walsh \$107,500 \$ - 0% 100%
+Mr. Torton \$137,500 \$ 58,923 53%